MetaDocencia/SitioWeb/content/en/authors/dieonna/_index.md

 - Outside Contributors
 ---

 Diego is a CONICET researcher based at the Faculty of Exact and Natural Sciences of the University of Buenos Aires.
 He holds a B.Sc. and a Ph.D. in Chemistry from the University of Buenos Aires.
-His research aims to develop new materials using artificial intelligence and data science to reduce contamination, time, and costs.
-He has been a university professor for more than ten years and has worked in various educational institutions in undergraduate, graduate, and extension, in classroom and virtual mode.
-He constantly seeks to innovate to improve the learning experience and include new technologies.
-He actively participates in open science projects (The Carpentries, Open Life Science, Code for Science & Society).
+His research aims to develop new materials using artificial intelligence and data science to reduce contamination, and production costs.
+He has been teaching for more than ten years and has worked in various educational institutions in undergraduate, graduate, and extension courses, both in person and virtual.
+He constantly innovates to improve the learning experience and include new technologies.
+He participates in open science projects such as The Carpentries, Open Life Science, Code for Science & Society.